Wishmaster Spell HUD

 Unpacking

-1. Rez the Wishmaster's Lamp
+1. Rez the Wishmaster's Lamp.

-3. Accept the Wishmaster's offer
+3. Accept the Wishmaster’s offer.

-4. Attach the HUD to begin.
+4. Attach the HUD to your viewer.

 Attachment Points